kaltura/developer-platform-docs/player-portal/ios/player-plugins-ios.md

-# Player Plugins
+# Analytics Plugins

-The Kaltura playkit offers various modules for iOS that can be added to the player.
-Adding plugins is easy and requires little configuration.
+The Kaltura playkit offers various analytics modules for iOS that can be added to the player.
+Adding these plugins is easy and requires little configuration.
 You can find a full list of available plugins [here](https://kaltura.github.io/playkit/).
 This guide will cover a thorough implementation of the Kava Plugin, as well as a sample config for the Youbora plugin.

 ## Kava Plugin